bunnyshell/templates/.bunnyshell/templates/nestjs_react_mongo/README.md

 The CLI will present a wizard, so you can choose your Environment first, then the Component for which you want to stop the session for.
 You can also pass on the Component ID, to skip the wizard.
 The full command can be copied from the UI: go to the Environment details screen, click the desired Component, then expand the *Component Actions* and select *Remote Development*.

-📖 For more information on starting and stopping a remote Development session, please see:
+📖 For more information on stopping a remote Development session, please see:
 - [Stop Remote Development](https://documentation.bunnyshell.com/docs/remote-development-stop)

 &nbsp;